 Chapter 13 Bankruptcy – An Overview

 Chapter 13 bankruptcy protection may be the best way to stop foreclosure and enable you to keep your home.
 Attorney Mark T. Young has more than 30 years of experience helping individuals throughout Chattanooga stop foreclosure, creditor harassment and legal actions through proper Chapter 13 representation.
-Notably, he is a Certified as a specialist in Consumer Bankruptcy by the American Board of Certification consumer bankruptcy lawyer who has exclusively devoted the past 15 years exclusively to bankruptcy representation.
+Notably, he is a specialist Consumer Bankruptcy lawyer who has exclusively devoted the past 15 years exclusively to bankruptcy representation.

 The bills are stacking up, demanding calls and letters are arriving with increasing frequency and despite the best of efforts, the overdue debts just cannot be paid.
 In such cases, filing bankruptcy under Chapter 13 of the Bankruptcy Code may provide a solution to what seems like an insurmountable problem.
 Once considered a last resort, bankruptcy has evolved into an accepted method of resolving serious financial problems.
 If you are facing serious financial challenges, it is important to seek the counsel of an experienced bankruptcy attorney at Mark T. Young & Associates in Hixson, Tennessee, to determine whether filing under Chapter 13 is right for you.